-There are so many types of parenting styles out there; it's enough to make your head spin.
+There are so many types of parenting styles out there; it’s enough to make your head spin.
 Attachment parenting is one such type of parenting style that you have probably heard mentioned and likely know a little about already.
 There are some common misconceptions about attachment parenting and what it entails.
 Read the post below for an overview to explain more about this style of parenting and how to get support through methods like online counseling.

 So… What Does Attachment Parenting Entail?